 Wayne Pope joined our church staff as Choir Director in September 2011.
 Wayne is a Professor of Music at Western Kentucky University where he teaches voice and directs the opera theatre program.
 Wayne holds the D.M.A. in Voice Performance from the University of South Carolina.
 He is also a graduate of Loyola University in New Orleans, and Murray State University.
 He is an active recitalist and soloist, and has been featured with numerous orchestras and choral groups.
 In addition to his baritone voice, Wayne’s “other instrument” is the guitar, which he plays professionally.
 The Personnel Ministry and Session were impressed with Wayne’s background in choral music, his interest in multiple styles of music, his acquaintance with the music students and faculty at Western Kentucky University, his previous experience as a choir director, and his sense of call to his work.
 Dr. Pope and his wife Beth, who also teaches voice at WKU, have two children, a daughter, Caitlin who graduated from Western in 2008, and a son, Will who graduated from Western in 2014.

 Dana has been with the Preschool Learning Center since 2005 when she was teaching the 3rd grade class.
 In 2009 she took over as Director.
-Dana is married to Chris Patterson who is the Pastor for St. James United Methodist Church.
+Dana is married to Chris Patterson who is the Pastor of First United Methodist Church of Franklin, KY.

 Cedric has been our custodian since 2006.
-In addition to the time he spends keeping our facilities spick & span, he works full-time for Bowling Green Technical College on their facilities staff.
+In addition to the time he spends keeping our facilities clean, he works full-time for Bowling Green Technical College on their facilities staff.

 Meets third Tuesday, 7:00pm., in Conference Room